glomatico/gytmdl/README.md

 **Songs that don't have an album are not supported**.
 To make sure you get valid links, enable filtering by albums or songs when searching on YouTube Music.

 ## Configuration
 gytmdl can be configured by using the command line arguments or the config file.
-The config file is created automatically when you run gamdl for the first time at `~/.gytmdl/config.json` on Linux and `%USERPROFILE%\.gytmdl\config.json` on Windows.
+The config file is created automatically when you run gytmdl for the first time at `~/.gytmdl/config.json` on Linux and `%USERPROFILE%\.gytmdl\config.json` on Windows.
 Config file values can be overridden using command line arguments.
 | Command line argument / Config file key   | Description                                                                 | Default value                |
 | ----------------------------------------- | --------------------------------------------------------------------------- | ---------------------------- |
 | `--save-cover`, `-s` / `save_cover`       | Save cover as a separate file.                                              | `false`                      |